1920 Buffalo All-Americans season: Offseason

 In the 1919 season, the franchise was named the Buffalo Prospects, and finished with a 9–1–1 in the NYPFL.
 As a result, they won the New York Championship.
 After the 1919 season, the Prospects went under new management, and the name was changed to the All-Americans.
 Tommy Hughitt became the coach, and several players from the 1919 squad left.
 Of the 33 players on the 1919 team, only Barney Lepper and Tommy Hughitt remained on the team for the 1920 season.

 After the 1919 season, representatives of four Ohio League teams—the Canton Bulldogs, the Cleveland Tigers, the Dayton Triangles, and the Akron Pros—called a meeting on August 20, 1920, to discuss the formation of a new league.
 At the meeting, they tentatively agreed on a salary cap and pledged not to sign college players or players already under contract with other teams.
 They also agreed on a name for the circuit: the American Professional Football Conference.
-They then invited other professional teams to a second meeting on September 17.

-At that meeting, held at Bulldogs owner Ralph Hay's Hupmobile showroom in Canton, representatives of the Rock Island Independents, the Muncie Flyers, the Decatur Staleys, the Racine Cardinals, the Massillon Tigers, the Chicago Cardinals, and the Hammond Pros agreed to join the league.
+They then invited other professional teams to a second meeting on September 17, held at Bulldogs owner Ralph Hay's Hupmobile showroom in Canton.
+Representatives of the Rock Island Independents, the Muncie Flyers, the Decatur Staleys, the Racine Cardinals, the Massillon Tigers, the Chicago Cardinals, and the Hammond Pros agreed to join the league.
 Representatives of the All-Americans and Rochester Jeffersons could not attend the meeting, but sent letters to Hay asking to be included in the league.
 Team representatives changed the league's name slightly to the American Professional Football Association and elected officers, installing Jim Thorpe as president.
 Under the new league structure, teams created their schedules dynamically as the season progressed, so there were no minimum or maximum number of games needed to be played.
 Also, representatives of each team voted to determine the winner of the APFA trophy.